joedono/House-of-Z/11 - The Pursuit of Deadliness/03 Discovering Sophil.md

 Once the party has floundered a little trying to come up with a plan, Alistor will remember Mr Smith, the town blacksmith, has been around a long time and hates the government.
 He might know something that can help the party.

 ## Mr Smith
 The blacksmith shop is owned by Durin Ironfist, a former revolutionary and good childhood friend of Fran.
 Durin might have some ideas for how to get access to the deeper part of the prison.
-He at least knows of a way to smuggle gear into the prison through the old Gnoll caves.
+He at least knows of a way to smuggle gear into the prison through the old Gnoll caves (long abandoned).
 But he doesn't really know anything about the "special" cells or how to get to them.

 ## Get Arrested
 The party could just commit a grievous crime to get arrested, but then they'll be without their gear in a prison without any recourse.
 If this happens, Alistor might be able to smuggle something to them to help them break out.